-Number of Young People project expects to work with: 300
+Number of Young People Project expects to work with: 180

 Areas where the project will be delivered:

-The project will be delivered in a Glasgow hub to young people from areas of multiple deprivation within the following 14 local authority areas:- Clackmannanshire: East Ayrshire; East Dunbartonshire; East Renfrewshire; Falkirk; Glasgow; Inverclyde; North Ayrshire; North Lanarkshire; Renfrewshire; South Ayrshire; South Lanarkshire; Stirling; West Dunbartonshire
+East Ayrshire; East Dunbartonshire; East Renfrewshire; Falkirk; Glasgow City; Inverclyde; North Ayrshire; North Lanarkshire; Renfrewshire; South Ayrshire; South Lanarkshire; Stirling; West Dunbartonshire